Last Updated on

-It is an open-air museum – so you actually get to visit it, have a walk in the nature, feel the perfume of flowers and trees and, of course, see specific traditional houses from all over Romania.
+It is an open-air museum – so you actually combine taking a long walk in the nature, smell the perfume of flowers and trees and, of course, see specific traditional houses from all over Romania.

 You can spend hours and hours walking the alleys and find out interesting things about each zone of Romania and their specific elements when it comes to houses.
 And believe me, there’s a lot to see.
 And everyone we took to this museum (or recommended it to) have confirmed this!

 First of all you have to picture the museum: it is located next to a park and it has 100,000 m2; on this area, 272 authentic country farms and houses are laid out.
 The Village Museum was created in 1936 by Dimitrie Gusti, Victor Ion Popa, and Henri H. Stahl.
 Imagine that in ’30s there were only three such museums all over the world!

 Every day several houses are opened for the public to see on the inside.
 You can actually feel the local, specific, smell / perfume (yes, each area displays a specific scent due to the materials used and also to the objects used – which you will also encounter – inside the house).
 Each house, church, wind or water mill can be admired from the outside.
 And they can all be photographed from the outside – the interior can only be admired.

 There are written explanations in English (and Romanian) for all the houses.
 While, unfortunately, there are a few museums in Romania’s capital that don’t offer this, the Village Museum in Bucharest has printred explanations in English for every building exhibited here.
 So you’ll easily understand how each house was, how houses evolved, where every house is from, etc. – as you already saw in a previous article when I presented you a household of rich peasants from Gorj, Romania, in 1800.

 The houses are very well maintained – and they are rare.
 For instance, you can see here the house that’s on the 10 lei bill – and keep in mind that there are only three such houses left in the entire country!